AM869/SampleCarShopOnlineManagement/README.md

 <h3>Whats is going to be added next</h3>
 <p>- database schema probably will be changing a lot, new tables/fields(database columns) could be added</p>
-<p>- reduce size/resolution of user uploaded photos if they are larger than certain mbs</p>
-<p>- many more car or user specific entries could be added in AddCars FORM when user is adding cars!, car modification functionality in separate page and user info page, as well as loading of cars in groups of 8-10, maybe add facebook log in and custom log in functionality, RSS feed etc.</p>
+<p>- many more car or user specific entries could be added in AddCars FORM when user is adding cars!, car modification functionality in separate page and user info page, maybe add facebook log in and custom log in functionality, RSS feed etc.</p>
 <p>- add better initialization of some application level resources</p>
 <p>- exception handling and showing database constraints as warnings at user level (like errors and duplicate entries etc.)</p>
 <p>- improve project structure - programm flow, based on some well known framework like spring mvc or even migrate project to spring mvc</p>